ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ## 2. Architecture

-Here is the architecture  that describes about this Turbo and Envizi integration.
+Here is the architecture  that describes about this Turbo and Envizi integration via webMethods.

 webMethods Integration flow pulls the list of Cloud Regions and On-prem Data Centers from Turbo and sends it to Envizi's S3 bucket in a CSV file.
 This CSV file will be further processed by the Envizi internally.